HerreraManuel/Group1/README.md

         Result - Stores the metrics for the file as well as the filename.

     Metrics is a package enclosed with a Characters class, CommentLine class, Lines class, Words class, SourceLine class and a MetricsException class.
+All methods are passed the file content as a String and the correct metric is returned to the method after calculation.

 &nbsp;
 ***